mhasan-cmt/url-shortener/README.md

 - Default configuration: 10 shorten requests per IP per hour.

 - This is an in-memory solution (not distributed).
-For distributed environments, switch to a Redis-based bucket store or a distributed token-bucket implementation.
+For distributed environments, we might have to switch to a Redis-based bucket store or a distributed token-bucket implementation.

 ## Database
-- ```application-local.yaml``` (H2) — good for development
+- ```application-local.yaml``` (H2) —  for development

 - ```application-prod.yaml``` (PostgreSQL) — configure credentials/host